 With hot summer temperatures and chilly winters, entryway doors in Northern New Jersey play a vital role in a home’s energy efficiency.
 Doors constructed from steel or fiberglass offer the best defense against a changing environment, though each offers different capabilities.
 Here’s a closer look at each:

-Steel doors are exceptionally energy-efficient and have become a popular choice in modern homes.
+Steel doors are exceptionally energy-efficient and have become a popular choice for exterior doors in modern homes.
 Steel door construction helps to prevent home temperature loss through the design inclusion of a thermal break.
 The thermal break refers to the interior portion between the door’s two steel pieces, providing a barrier that stops temperatures from transferring outside as easily as they may with other doors.

 Another design factor of steel doors that helps to conserve energy is weather stripping.
 Steel doors are often built with light, magnetic weather stripping that offers an energy-efficient seal, which helps to prevent heat loss – especially around the edges of your door.